 Greenland is the world’s largest island.
-Its land area is 2.2 million square kilometres, but 1.8 million square kilometres are covered by the Greenland ice sheet.
-The northernmost extremity of Greenland is Cape Morris Jessup, which is also the northernmost land area in the world, situated less than 730 km from the North Pole.
-Greenland has a population of 56,000.
+Its land area is 2.2 million km2, but 1.8 million km2 are covered by the Greenland ice sheet.
+Greenland’s northernmost extremity is Cape Morris Jessup, which is also the northernmost land area in the world, situated less than 730km from the North Pole.
+Since February 2019, Greenland has a population of 55,877.

-Greenland is an autonomous part of Denmark (the Community of the Realm), which comprises Denmark proper, Greenland and the Faroe Islands (an island group situated about halfway between Scotland and Iceland).
+Greenland is an autonomous part of Denmark (the Community of the Realm), which comprises Denmark proper, Greenland and the Faroe Islands (situated about halfway between Scotland and Iceland).

 Greenland had home rule from 1979 to 21 June 2009 when it obtained self-government after a referendum and negotiations with the Danish government.
 The Danish Act No. 473 of 19 May 2009 on Greenland Self-Government entered into force on 21 June 2009.
 Greenland has extensive self-government under the Act, which for most areas of government either transferred or provides for the transfer of the legislative power from the Danish parliament to the Greenland parliament and the executive power from the Danish government to the Greenland government.